dplayz/codenamecore/README.md

 Here is what to follow:
 - If you do not want to ruin your workflow, and our workflow, please create another branch other than **main**.
-- When forking, if you want to stop receiving emails from GitHub Action that the action failed, or do not want to setup a GitHub Action to push to your website, please DISABLE GITHUB ACTIONS AT YOUR REPOSITORY.
+- When forking, if you want to stop receiving emails from GitHub Action that the action failed, or do not want to setup a GitHub Action to push to your website, kindly disable your github actions on your repository.
+- You can help us on keeping code quality by cleaning the code or recommending solutions that is more optimized.